Amazon Sellers – Creating Successful Plans Of Action

 WHY YOUR FIRST PLAN OF ACTION MATTERS MOST

-• Specific – Focus on the exact violation.
+• Targeted & Specific - Target the precise violation.

-• Supported by Proof – Attach invoices, photos, or correspondence if required.
+• Documented Proof - Attach invoices, photos, or other forms of documentation required.

 “The most successful reinstatements I’ve seen came from sellers who treated their first POA like their only one.” — CJ Rosenbaum